transferwise/wise-platform-samples/strong-customer-authentication/README.md

 # Strong Customer Authentication (SCA) Sample

-> TODO: update description

-This is an sample code of how to customer can connect their Wise account to your app.
+Strong Customer Authentication (SCA) is a new European regulatory requirement as part of the second Payment Services Directive (PSD2) for authenticating online payments and make them more secure.

+There are some actions such as funding a transfer from your multi-currency account or viewing the statement that require SCA within the UK and EEA.
+SCA builds additional authentication by asking two of the following three elements: something the customer **knows**, something the customer **has** and something the customer **is**.
+If you don't integrate with it and make a request to an SCA protected endpoint, your request will be rejected.

+In this sample we're creating a dummy transfer and attempt to fund it using money on Wise account.
+We offer a [library](https://www.npmjs.com/package/@transferwise/approve-api-action-helpers) to make your integration easier.

-More info on our [API docs](https://docs.wise.com/api-docs/features/authentication-access).
+More info on our [API docs](https://docs.wise.com/api-docs/features/strong-customer-authentication-2fa/auth-code-sca).

 ## Key elements